kreynoldsf5/pyASEexercises/pyExercise2.md

 >>> r = requests.post(url, data=json.dumps(payload))
 ```

-In later versions of the Python _Requests_ library JSON encoding is natively supported (but deserialization, _json.dumps()_, is still a valuable skill).
+In later versions of the Python _Requests_ library JSON encoding is natively supported (but deserialization, _json.loads()_, is still a valuable skill).

 ```python
 >>> url = 'https://api.github.com/some/endpoint'